LuigiVessella/greenway/README.md

 Back-end is located at [GreenWay Back-end](https://github.com/Redy1908/GreenWay-Backend)

+## Used By

+The entire project was developed and used for a curricular internship at my university.

 ## Installation
 > :warning: This set up is only for development/prototyping <u>DO NOT</u> use it in production :warning:
 Clone the repository and open project with Visual Studio Code.